telerik/kendo-ui-core/docs/web/gantt/overview.md

     gantt.view("week"); // Go to week view
     </script>

-## Subscribing to the events of Kendo UI Gantt
+### Events

-The gantt widget supports a set of [events](/api/web/gantt#events) which the developer can subscribe to.
+The Gantt widget supports a set of [events](/api/web/gantt#events) for you to subscribe to.
 There are two ways to handle events:

-* Specify the JavaScript function which will handle the event during widget initialization.
+* Specify the JavaScript function which will handle the event during the widget initialization.
 * Use the `bind` method of the widget.

 The event handler is the JavaScript function invoked when the event is fired.
 The argument of the event handler is a JavaScript object which contains event specific data.
-You can get a reference of the widget which fired the event via the `sender` field of the event argument.
-The function context of the event handler (available via the `this` keyword) is set to the instance of the widget which fired the event.
+Get a widget reference, which fired the event, via the `sender` field of the event argument.
+The function context of the event handler, available via the `this` keyword, is set to the instance of the widget, which fired the event.

-### Example - subscribe to a gantt event during initialization
+###### Example - subscribe to a Gantt event during initialization

     <div id="gantt"></div>
     <script>